TheHarmacist97/Shader-Notes/Structure/Exposed Properties.md

 >Check out the various types and modifiers in Shaderlab [here](https://docs.unity3d.com/Manual/SL-Properties.html)

 Now that we can expose globally declared CG properties to the Unity Editor, we can also change them via scripts.
 Learn more about [[Updating Exposed Properties|modifying exposed properties value here]]

-Or continue reading about the Structure of a Shader File in Unity in [[SubShader|Subshaders]]